Yes, we are planning for a big beautiful One Wave Gathering this September!

 Flight of the Hummingbird is a youth opera performed by Pacific Opera Victoria and Opera Vancouver.
 This opera is based on an Indigenous parable from the Quechuan people of South America that also came to be told by Haida peoples.
 It was developed with librettist Michael Nicoll Yahgulanaas and based on his Haida Manga of the same name.

 We are also excited to announce the unveiling of the Pacific Peace House Post during this year’s One Wave!

-The Kairos Blanket Exercise invites people from all backgrounds to learn, reflect, and share with one another as we work to address continuing injustices facing Indigenous communities.
-During the exercise, participants will accompany facilitators on a journey through Indigenous history in Canada, spanning pre-contact, treaty-making, colonization, and resistance.
-Blankets laid out on the ground will provide a visual guide to the history lesson as participants walk through a set of interactive exercises that bring history to life.
-You can sign up for the event on September 26th here.
+The Kairos Blanket Exercise invited people from all backgrounds to learn, reflect, and share with one another as we worked to address continuing injustices facing Indigenous communities.
+During the exercise, participants accompanied facilitators on a journey through Indigenous history in Canada, spanning pre-contact, treaty-making, colonization, and resistance.
+Blankets laid out on the ground provided a visual guide to the history lesson as participants walked through a set of interactive exercises that brought history to life.
+This event was held on September 26th.

 At this year’s One Wave Gathering, you can also expect screenings of Indigenous and Pacific films, talks by Indigenous leaders, youth arts and more!

 We hope to see familiar and new faces join the canoe at One Wave this year as we ride the next wave into resurgence!

 To find out more or get involved, join us on